 Currently uninsured?When applying for a new policy, you might face an up-front fee to cover the cost of the SR-22 request form and your high-risk driving profile.
 An SR-22 requirement may disqualify you from buying insurance from some companies, while others would be happy to sell you a policy.

-For drivers who don’t own a vehicleNot owning a vehicle makes it tougher to get an SR-22, since you typically need to show proof of insurance to get the certificate.
+For drivers without a vehicleNot owning a vehicle makes it more difficult to obtain an SR-22, as you will need to furnish proof of insurance to receive the certificate.
 If you don't own a vehicle, you should get a non-owners insurance policy before filing an SR-22 request.
 Non-owners auto insurance is typically less expensive than a standard policy since it doesn't protect against physical damage to your vehicle.

 Methodology and data sources